What was Feelings Are Facts?

 It measured approximately 60m by 20m and featured a moderately slanted floor that progressively became steeper at one end.
 The slope was impossible to discern because the only thing that the audience could make out was the smoke that was highlighted by the different multi-colored lights and the occasional shadowy figures of other attendants.

 Feelings Are Facts was set in the Great Hall of Ullens Centre for Contemporary Art, which is an old industrial building located in Beijing.
 The Great Hall featured completely white spaces filled with artificial fog and illuminated by a grid of differently tinted fluorescent lights positioned from above.
 The lights partitioned the fog into various fields of blue, red and green, which were the primary colors of the color scheme.

 In areas where the two colors intersected, the colors blended beautifully to create transitional splinters of yellow, cyan and magenta.
-To enhance the audience’s sense of bewilderment, the ceiling of the gallery was also dropped, and a long ramp was designed running from the entrance of the gallery to the back area, where both the ramp and ceiling tersely curved in an upward motion.
+To enhance the audience’s sense of bewilderment, the gallery ceiling was also dropped, and a long ramp was designed running from the gallery entrance to the back area, where both the ramp and ceiling were tersely curved in an upward motion.

 Video: Inside Feelings Are Facts